danirus/django-comments-xtd/docs/webapi.rst

  #.
 Post user's like/dislike feedback.
  #.
 Post user's removal suggestions.

-Finally there is the ability to generate a view action in ``django_comments_xtd.api.frontend`` to return the commentbox props as used by the :doc:`javascript` plugin for use with an existing `django-rest-framework <http://www.django-rest-framework.org/>`_ project.
+Finally there is the ability to generate a view action in ``django_comments_xtd.api.frontend`` to return the commentbox props as used by the :doc:`javascript` for use with an existing `django-rest-framework <http://www.django-rest-framework.org/>`_ project.

 .. contents:: Table of Contents
    :depth: 1